blogs

 Cons:

-• Acquisition by Qlik has created some product roadmap uncertainty
+• The Qlik acquisition has created some product roadmap uncertainty

 • Interface and developer experience lag behind modern cloud-native tools